farzadsvh-ai/first-python-project/README.md

-# first-python-project
+# First Python Project 🚀

-My first Python project - learning and building 🚀
+This is my first project while learning Python and AI.

+## What I learned:
+- Python basics
+- Working with data
+- Simple logic

+## Goal:
+Become a professional AI developer and build real-world projects.